 The space itself dictates how large the plant can grow and in a small area the plant can only grow as big as the walls and ceiling around it allow.
 If you are growing inside a cupboard or a small tent that is only 4 feet in height and a couple of feet wide then you don’t need the biggest yielding strain or the biggest pot

-TIP – 1 Gallon = 1 month of growth: As a rule of thumb, I always advise that you should have roughly 1 gallon or pot for every month of growth.
+As a rule of thumb, we always advise that you should have roughly 1 gallon or pot for every month of growth.
 So, if you calculate that the plant will take 4 months from seedling to harvest then you should have a 4-gallon pot (18 litres).

 Types of marijuana plant pots

 When choosing pots of your cannabis plants another aspect you should consider is the type of pot.
 There are lots of different types of pots, you can get away with a garden plant pot however for optimal health I would advise using a cannabis plant pot that has been designed specially for that task.

 Smart pots are made of a permeable sack-like material and are excellent for growing cannabis in because they stop your plant becoming rootbound which can stunt growth.
 The material that they are made from is breathable which allows air to circulate the plant roots preventing common issues such as root rot.
 Also because the material is not water tight like most plastic pots, smart pots prevent overwatering, if you pour in too much water, it will simply drain out, which makes it is nearly impossible to overwater.